 We leave for a new life with the philosophy to conserve.
 Less is more and the gravy days are gone, at least for a while.
 What’s the big deal if you we don’t eat gravy.

-With enough starter money for a home we hope with a potential business from it like a B&B, and a camper van to explore and possibly start a business with it as well.
+With enough starter money for a home we hope with a potential business from it like a B&B, a camper van to explore and possibly start a business with it as well.
+Plus, we have the rental in Budapest.
 Every move we make will have to be careful and thought out, there is no room for mistakes on our tight budget, however Alfonz and I feel up to the challenge.